 - Your personal details;

-- A summary of all your income not just Body Shop (like bank interest, employment income and rental income);
+- A summary of all your income not just as from your Body Shop Business (like bank interest, employment income and rental income);

 - Details of allowable expenses you wish to claim against your taxes;